Before the Interview

-- Schedule a mock interview with Career Services, especially if this is your first professional interview.
+- Schedule a mock interview with a staff member from Career and Professional Development, especially if this is your first professional interview.

 - Bring 3-5 clean copies of your resume (on quality paper), lists of references, and transcripts with you to the interview.
 Portfolios are becoming an increasingly popular way to showcase samples of your work.